 There is no charge for our classes, and you can enroll at any time.
 Our staff can answer your questions and help you find the program that is right for you.
-Walk-in registration for all programs is held:
+Click here to view class times and what we are offering.

 We are located at:

 Fairview Community Center, Room 207

 1910 County Road B West

 Roseville, MN 55113